 How to Live with Peace and Power

-I have had the honor and opportunity to bring the Tiara leadership principles and concepts to young people.
+I have had the honor and opportunity to bring the Lead True leadership principles and concepts to young people.
 What started as an experiment while my own daughter was in high school has grown to be a repeated, trusted, effective program at her high school — and not just because I bring fresh baked goods to my sessions, although that does help!

 I realized early on that teenagers are longing for the same thing we all are: peace and power.
 We want to feel calm, harmonious, in the flow, and connected.
 At the same time, we want to know that we have influence, that our voice, our experience, and our opinions matter.